 Is Data Collection Overload Dooming Your Surveys?

 It’s common in market research for clients to want to ask as many questions as possible when conducting surveys.
 This is completely understandable.
 Surveys are, for many organizations, a substantial investment, and they want to maximize their return by gathering as much information as they can.
-Many associations also believe that their members will willingly answer anything that’s asked of them due to their loyalty to the organization.
+Many organizations also believe that their customers and members will willingly answer anything that’s asked of them due to their loyalty to the organization.

 But there are hazards caused by data collection overload.

 First and foremost is respondent fatigue.
 Simply put, people just get tired of answering questions on surveys.
 This leads to one of two things: degradation in the quality of answers (assuming the respondent completes the survey) or, worse, abandonment of the survey (dropping off partway through).
 Both can have significant negative impact on data quality.

 Here’s the second problem with collecting too much data: it needs to be analyzed!
 This analytical overload can create myriad problems.
 First, it increases the amount of time needed to explore appropriately the data collected.
 Second, too much data significantly increases combinations and permutations of things that need to be analyzed—creating a new dimension of complexity.
 Analysts may find it difficult to differentiate what’s important from what’s interesting.